 Whiting Street is currently a two-lane roadway with on-street parking on both the north and south sides of the road.
-East of the Selmon Expressway, Whiting Street is a brick road in much need of repair.
-The preferred alternative proposes to widen/reconstruct Whiting Street from two to four lanes with two 11-foot wide travel lanes in each direction, curb and gutter, and 10-foot wide sidewalks on both the north and south sides of the road.
-The preferred alternative also includes installing two new traffic signals; one at the intersection of Whiting Street and the terminus of the proposed Whiting off-ramp, just east of the Selmon
+East of the Selmon Expressway, Whiting Street is a brick road in need of repair.
+The preferred alternative proposes to widen/reconstruct Whiting Street from two to three lanes with two 11-foot-wide travel lanes in the eastern direction, one 11-foot-wide travel lane in the western direction, a 10-foot-wide cycle track separated from the north side of the westbound travel lane by a four-foot traffic separator, curb and gutter, and 10-foot-wide sidewalks on both the north and south sides of the road.
+The 10-foot-wide cycle track will extend to Jefferson Street.
+The preferred alternative also includes the installation of a new traffic signal at the intersection of Whiting Street and Brush Street.